mchays12/Chat_App/README.md

    - npm alias default 16.19.0
    - Install Expo CLI globally:

-Copy code
+Next, install expo CLI on your machine:
-npm install -g expo-cli
+   - npm install -g expo-cli

 Create an Expo account at Expo and install the Expo Go app on your smartphone or set up a virtual machine on your computer.

 Create a new Chat App project with React Native:

-Copy code
-npx create-expo-app ChatApp --template
+   - npx create-expo-app ChatApp --template

 Start Expo:

-Copy code
-npm start
+   - npm start

 To resolve image-related issues, run:

-Copy code
-npm i whatwg-fetch@3.6.2
+   - npm i whatwg-fetch@3.6.2

 Connect your smartphone (install Expo Go app) or use an emulator to preview Chat App.

 Step 2: Database Configuration: